Vimy/Onkelinx4cast/Readme.md

 The real reason I'm making this app is to learn custom transitions.

-Crappy .gif courtsey of ffmpeg.
+Crappy .gif courtesy of ffmpeg.
 For now, the only custom animation is when tapping on hamburger menu.